 To prepare for your first class we have some tips that might make your experience more pleasant:

-1. Wear the right clothing
+- Wear the right clothing

 We recommend wearing comfortable clothing that allows you to move freely and supportive shoes.
 Ladies, it is not required to wear heels while Salsa dancing.
 You can totally wear your comfy sneakers.
 Then, as you begin to feel more practiced, feel free to pop on a pair of heels.

-2. Get familiar with Salsa music
+- Get familiar with Salsa music

-You can dance salsa to any music that has great percussion or brass.Some examples of current day artists that are popular amongst Salsa dancers include Victor Manuelle, Marc Anthony, and La India.
+You can dance salsa to any music that has great percussion or brass.
+Examples of current day artists that are popular amongst Salsa dancers include Victor Manuelle, Marc Anthony, and La India.
 You can also dive into some classic songs from Celia Cruz, Hector Lavoe, Tito Puente, and anyone from Fania All-Stars.
 If you search Salsa Connexion on Spotify you will find our music lists to practice.

-3. Don’t be intimidated to go solo to a dance class
+- Don’t be intimidated to go solo to a dance class

-4. Let go of comparing yourself
+- Let go of comparing yourself

 Comparison is the thief of JOY.
 When you are just starting out, it’s easy to compare yourself to other dancers, whether you’ve seen them on social media, on the dance floor, or in a Salsa class.